 Ready to embrace the creative within?
 Start with a few easy tricks:

 - Don’t give up: While relaxation and free thinking can help you start to be more creative, creativity also requires daily practice, discipline, and time.
 Some of the most creative people come up with their best ideas only after hours, days, weeks, or years of creative thought and critical thinking about a problem or question.
 If the “a-ha” moment doesn’t strike you right away, take solace in the fact that it rarely does.
+If you’re frustrated, take a moment for yourself and get back into a creative flow when you’re ready.

 Find a career that inspires your creative side.